olindimallika/MelodyMap/README.md

 # User Stories:
 As a user, I want to be able to view the upcoming shows in my city. [team story] <br />
 As a user, I wanted to be notified when my favourite artists are going on tour and receive the presale date for the tickets. [user story 1] <br />
-As a user, I noticed the artist I wanted to see was not playing in a venue near me (city/country), I want to be able to see the other closest venues.[user story 2]
+As a user, I noticed the artist I wanted to see was not playing in a venue near me (city/country), I want to be able to see the other closest venues.[user story 2] <br />
-New:
-As a user, my favourite artist isn’t performing, I would like to see if any similar artists have any concert dates that are near me. [user story 3]
+As a user, my favourite artist isn’t performing, I would like to see if any similar artists have any concert dates that are near me. [user story 3] <br />
 As a user, I want to view the artist’s concert, but the presale date has already passed.
-I must be redirected to the general sale. [user story 4]
+I must be redirected to the general sale. [user story 4] <br />

 # Proposed Entities for the Domain:
 ... change this when finalized